 If you have followed my blog any amount of time, you know that I use illustrations from my daily life with my four kiddos a lot.
 God use ordinary and teaches me a lot.
-On this particular day, it was a fight over brownie batter that triggered the question, “Is God ever unfair?”
+On this particular day, it was a fight over brownie batter that triggered the question, “How does God’s grace work?”

 “For the kingdom of heaven is like a landowner who went out early in the morning to hire workers for his vineyard.
 He agreed to pay them a denarius for the day and sent them into his vineyard.